 Use strong passwords and a password manager

-Passwords provide a secure gateway to our online accounts.
-Keeping them strong is vital if you want to stay safe in the online world.
-When it comes to phone security, it's best to use as long and complex PINs and passwords as possible.
-Doing so reduces the chance of unauthorized access.
+Passwords provide a secure gateway for online accounts.
+A strong password is an important guarantee of staying safe in the online world.
+When it comes to phone security, it's best to use as long and complex PINs and passwords as possible, as doing so reduces the chance of unauthorized access.

 Having your phone hacked can be stressful.
 With all the news that a data breach could lead to, it's understandable.
 However, the risk of falling prey to hackers is minimized if you take the proper steps to secure your device.
 The tricky thing is making cybersecurity a part of your everyday life.
 If you manage to do this successfully, the online world will be much more enjoyable.